 Mollie Player isn’t particularly cut out for enlightenment.
 But, well, how hard can it be?
-And so, one fine January first, she decides to conduct a year-long two-part experiment.
-Part One: finally find a few best friends.
-Part Two: learn how to pray without ceasing—to communicate continuously with the Divine.
+So, one fine January first, she decides to conduct a year-long two-part experiment.
+Part one: finally find a few best friends.
+Part two: learn how to pray without ceasing—to communicate continuously with the Divine.

-The results: You’re Getting Closer: One Year of Finding God and a Few Good Friends—and all the unexpected experiences detailed therein.
+The results: You’re Getting Closer: One Year of Finding God and a Few Good Friends—and the many challenges detailed therein.

 For a day, a week, even a month at a time, she had the feeling continuously.
 She had it while she read, while she drove, while she ate, and while she played with her child.
 Which is why each time the feeling left, it was a great disappointment.